sanmi-jacob/ecom-rds-terraform/README.md

 # ALB deployed in the public subnet
 # ALB sends traffic into the ECS cluster

-# For ECS, I created an ESC resource cluster, created  ESC task definition  which specified memory etc and Fargate and then created an ECS service.
+# For ECS, I created an ESC resource cluster, created  ESC task definition  which specified memory, CPU etc and Fargate and then created an ECS service.

 # Service was used to create 2 tasks